awesome-security/basicRAT/README.md

 This is a boilerplate Python RAT (Remote Access Trojan).
 I created this to maintain a bare-bones, clean design Python RAT with only essential features.
 My goal is to use basicRAT as a starting point to create other RATs that use various common-place protocols for C2.

+**Disclaimer: This RAT is for research purposes only, and should only be used on authorized systems.
+Accessing a computer system or network without authorization or explicit permission is illegal.**

 ## Features
 * Cross-platform
 * Reverse Shell